 1. Sudden or severe pain

-Especially if it gets worse and worse, this can be a sign of appendicitis or a gall bladder attack, Hanauer says.
+Especially if it gets worse and worse, this can be a sign of appendicitis or a gall bladder attack, Hanauer said.

 2. Pain accompanied by nausea and vomiting